Salma-Zag/pages/hacks/cs-portfolio-quest/backend/submodule_2.md

 +----+---------+------------------+-------+------------+
 ```

-Notice: `user_id` in Posts connects to `id` in Users!
+Note: The `user_id` in the Posts table establishes a relationship with the `id` in the Users table.

 **When to Use SQL**:
-- Data has clear relationships (users have posts, orders have items)
+- Data exhibits clear, well-defined relationships (e.g., users have posts, orders contain items).
-- Need complex queries (find all users who posted in January AND have >100 followers)
+- Complex queries involving multiple data points are required (e.g., finding all users who posted in January and have over 100 followers).
+- Data integrity and transactional consistency are paramount (e.g., banking, healthcare systems).
-- Data integrity is critical (banking, healthcare)
+- Data is structured and fits naturally into tabular formats.
-- Structured data that fits in tables

 ---

 ### Non-Relational Databases (NoSQL)

-**Structure**: Collections of documents (like JSON objects)
+NoSQL databases store data in flexible formats, often as collections of documents (e.g., JSON objects).

+**Structure**: Data is stored in flexible, schema-less formats, such as document, key-value, wide-column, or graph.

-**Example - Same Social Media App**:
+**Example - Same Social Media Application**:

 **Users Collection**:
 ```json